-Reread the seminar manual and spend time on our website.
+Reread the online seminar Power Guide, download the free eBook, and spend time on our website.
 Collect, organize, and develop curriculum ideas that you will implement.
-This could easily take you 15, 30, or 45 hours...
-As a result of this seminar, what would you like to be doing in your classroom four months from now?
+This could easily take you 15, 30, or 45 hours...As a result of this workshop or seminar, what would you like to be doing in your classroom one month and four months from now?- Nellie Edge